nyg/crypto-tools/README.md

 ## Kraken Order Batch

-Allows you to easily create multiple orders for a given trading pair.
-The goal is to be able to easily place multiple buy or sell orders.
+Allows you to easily create multiple buy or sell orders for a given trading pair.
 Orders are [post limit orders](1) and the quote currency is used for fees.
 Kraken allows you to have between [80 and 225 open orders](2) across all trading pairs depending on your verification level.

 ![screenshot-kraken-order-batch](public/screenshot-kraken-order-batch.png)